 What’s the actual chemistry behind hCG detection?
 If there is hCG in the urine sample that is tested, it binds to anti-hCG antibodies (little proteins) inside the test and triggers a color change in the test line (and the word “pregnant” appears on the screen if the test is digital).

-You can technically take the test at any time of the day, but it’s best to take it in the morning using your first void (aka your morning urination), which will have the highest concentrations of hCG.
+- You can technically take the test at any time of the day, but it’s best to take it in the morning using your first void (aka your morning urine), which will have the highest concentrations of hCG.

 Collecting your sample

-You have two options: strip-based tests and midstream tests.
-The chemistry for these two is exactly the same, so the "best” option comes down to user preference.
+The chemistry for strip-based tests and midstream tests is exactly the same, so the "best" pregnancy test option really comes down to user preference.
 Midstream tests are more popular, but it’s unclear whether that’s because they’re easier to use or because that’s traditionally what we see in TV shows and movies when pregnancy tests are used.

 - Strip-based tests: You collect your urine in a cup and dip a strip into the urine for a specific amount of time.

 - Midstream tests (like ours): Your urine stream goes directly on the test — aka you pee right on it.